 Best for Protective Hairstyles: ORS Herbal Cleanse Hair and Scalp Dry Shampoo

 Refresh braids and locs in between shampoos with this scalp-soothing dry shampoo gel.
 It’s formulated with lavender oil to curb odors and sweet basil to calm itching.
 Users rave that this dry shampoo is worth its weight in gold for braid- and loc-wearers.

 It’s time to show your scalp some love.
 This dry shampoo is formulated with apple cider vinegar to blast bacteria from your scalp and hair.
-It’s also made with lavender and dandelion extracts, which have antiseptic properties.
 This dry shampoo feels weightless going on and doesn't leave any white residue, so it's dark hair-friendly.

 How to Apply Dry Shampoo to Dark Hair

 There is a right—and wrong—way to apply dry shampoo, and this is especially important for dark hair.
 “The key step that a lot of people miss is allowing the dry shampoo to sit for about five minutes on the hair, then brush the dry shampoo through,” says Taylor.
 “That will eliminate any white cast or leftover powder, no matter what hair color you have.”

 Taylor shares step-by-step instructions for applying dry shampoo to dark hair: